Skip to main content

 Photo: Johan Wennerström/Visit Sweden

 We’d like to invite you to experience our country’s nature in a way you’ve never done before.
 Sweden’s nature has always been an integral part of our culture and played a central role in Swedish folklore.
-Inspired by this heritage, internationally-celebrated author John Ajvide Lindqvist has brought some of our mythological creatures to life in a chilling tale and audio story – only available for listening to in our Swedish nature.
+Inspired by this heritage, internationally-celebrated author John Ajvide Lindqvist has brought some of our mythological creatures to life in a chilling tale and audio story, now available on Spotify.

 Spellbound by Sweden